-Stewardship means helping Sonoma County to be resilient in the face of climate change by actively working with the land and the community to protect and restore the different native habitats, creeks, wildlife corridors, productive farms and ranches, and permanently protected private lands that are under our care.
+Stewardship means helping Sonoma County to be resilient in the face of climate change by actively working with the land and the community to protect and restore the different native habitats, creeks, wildlife corridors, productive farms and ranches, and permanently protected private lands under our care.
 Our experienced staff are using the best and most recent scientific information to develop innovative strategies to manage and heal our treasured landscapes through tidal wetland restoration, managing our forests for wildfire, planting native trees and shrubs along our creeks and streams, and removing barriers to steelhead migration and wildlife movement — in addition to keeping our buildings and roads in good repair, managing vegetation to reduce the risk of wildfire and controlling invasive weeds.
 We work with our community to keep Sonoma County a wonderful place to live, partnering with landowners to steward conservation easements, providing land for local farmers to grow food and fiber, engaging youth and schoolchildren in restoration work on our preserves, and providing opportunities for volunteers to get their hands dirty.

 The 2019 Kincade Fire

 Two of our preserves burned in the October 2019 Kincade Fire.
 Bear Canyon Wildlands on Pine Flat Road and White Rock on Geysers Road are among our wildest preserves and, according to stewardship director Bob Neale, the former saw high winds and heavy fire activity.

 He says, “By 2:30am on that windy Saturday night, our wildlife cameras on Bear Canyon stopped working.
 We had been alerted to two photos of wild animals taken around 10pm — and then the next and last image taken, at 2:21am, showed simply bright shades of orange.
 We believe the fire was burning intensely on our preserve at that time.”
 Almost all of the underbrush on the 250-acre property is gone and the flames extended high into many of the tree canopies.